52 Types of Beetles in Washington State

 The larder beetle is a cosmopolitan species that has made its way to North America through human commerce.

-The damage that larder beetles do to clothing and fabrics is easily identifiable; their larvae chew on fabric, leaving little holes.
+Larder beetles’ damage to clothing and fabrics is easily identifiable; their larvae chew on fabric, leaving little holes.

-These insects are also on the list of the types of beetles in Washington.
+These insects are also among the types of beetles in Washington.
 In addition, adult larder beetles are small, oval beetles with long legs.

-They have a reddish-brown coloration and can be found feeding on pollen or around sources of light at night.
+They have a reddish-brown coloration and can be found feeding on pollen or around light sources at night.

 40. Maize Weevil